telerik/maui-docs/knowledge-base/collectionview-not-scrolling-inside-scrollview.md

 Assign a definitive height to RadCollectionView or any control that has internal scrolling.
 This adjustment helps in defining the control's scrollable area explicitly, thereby preventing conflicts with the ScrollView.

-By applying one of these solutions, RadCollectionView should be able to scroll as expected when it is used within a ScrollView in a .NET MAUI application.
+By applying one of these solutions, `RadCollectionView` will scroll as expected when it is used within a ScrollView in a .NET MAUI application.

 ## See Also